Mayo Clinic's approach

 - Expertise.
 Mayo Clinic experts are leaders in the use of the latest hysterectomy techniques.
 Whenever possible your surgeon will choose minimally invasive surgery, performed through an incision in the vagina or through small abdominal incisions (laparoscopic or robotic surgery).

 - Experience.
-Mayo Clinic gynecologic surgeons perform an average of 500 hysterectomies every year, including robotic hysterectomies.
+Mayo Clinic surgeons perform more than 3000 hysterectomy procedures every year, including robotic hysterectomies.

 - Team approach.
 Multispecialty teams include gynecologic surgeons and other specialists as needed who can recommend the most appropriate treatment for you.